jwills/de4ml/logging-service/README.md

 ## Getting Up and Running

-The example here is pure Python and has minimal depenedencies; if you're not comfortable working with Docker you should be able to get going quickly by creating a Python virtualenv, running `pip3 install -r requirements.txt`, and then running `./bin/run.sh` to start the logging service on [http://localhost:8080/](http://localhost:8080); you should get back the JSON payload `{"ok": true}`
+The example here is pure Python and has minimal dependencies; if you're not comfortable working with Docker you should be able to get going quickly by creating a Python virtualenv, running `pip3 install -r requirements.txt`, and then running `./bin/run.sh` to start the logging service on [http://localhost:8080/](http://localhost:8080); you should get back the JSON payload `{"ok": true}`